 Visual artist Toby Phips Lloyd was appointed by Newcastle University as Helix Arts’ practice based PhD Student in January 2017.
 He has been exploring the role that the arts can play in creating an argument for Universal Basic Income.
 Toby’s work brings Helix Arts’ partnership with Newcastle University’s Institute for Creative Arts Practice to life with his research into high quality arts co-production in participatory settings.

-Helix ArCH: the co-production of a work of art with residents and staff at a Residential Care Home in North Tyneside with internationally renowned artist, Jordan Baseman.
-Seed funded by The Wellcome Trust.
-Academics from Bristol and Newcastle Universities to investigate how, and the extent to which, authenticity and citizenship can be realised in care homes for people with dementia during an arts programme.
+Helix ArCH: the co-production of a work of art with residents and staff at a Residential Care Home in North Tyneside with internationally renowned artist Jordan Baseman, seed funded by The Wellcome Trust.
+Academics from Bristol and Newcastle Universities investigated how, and the extent to which, authenticity and citizenship can be realised in care homes for people with dementia through an arts programme.

-Dancers from Fertile Ground have been working in the Newcastle suburb of Walker.
-They have developed a dance move with local people that can be copied, altered and shared on social media using the hashtag #doordancewave.
-It’s taken to the streets of Walker and we’re now bringing the #doordancewave challenge to you.
+Dancers from Fertile Ground worked in the Newcastle suburb of Walker to develop a dance move with local people that can be copied, altered and shared on social media using the hashtag #doordancewave.
+It’s took to the streets of Walker and we’re now bringing the #doordancewave challenge to you.